isabella232/experience-manager-core-components.it-IT/help/using/introduction.md

 products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
 discoiquuid: c44bb0d7-5d91-4659-878e-a0658fe29aa2
 translation-type: tm+mt
-source-git-commit: b6fbef1cff2908533df6573cd3a92266857ba93f
+source-git-commit: bf1993085c4cd95121cb6d78be8c52934802b645

 ---

-# Introduzione ai componenti core{#core-components-introduction}
+# Core Components Introduction{#core-components-introduction}

 In Adobe Experience Manager, i componenti sono gli elementi strutturali che costituiscono il contenuto delle pagine che vengono create.
-I componenti sono sempre stati un elemento fondamentale dell’esperienza AEM, rendendo la creazione di pagine semplice ma potente per l’autore e lo sviluppo di componenti flessibili ed estensibili per lo sviluppatore.
+Components have always been a fundamental element of the AEM experience, making page creation simple but powerful for the author and the development of components flexible and extensible for the developer.

-I componenti core sono stati introdotti per fornire componenti di base solidi ed estensibili, basati sulle tecnologie e sulle best practice più recenti, e conformi alle linee guida sull'accessibilità e conformi allo standard WCAG 2.0 AA.
+Core Components were introduced to provide robust and extensible base components, built on the latest technology and best practices, and adhering to accessibility guidelines and are compliant with the WCAG 2.0 AA standard.
 I componenti core rendono l’authoring delle pagine più flessibile e personalizzabile, e l’estensione per offrire funzionalità personalizzate è semplice per lo sviluppatore.

 ## Prova i componenti core